Bergtrol/hillside/README.md

 - Detailed BOM and default keyboard rational.
 - SMT diodes, resistors, capacitors, and reset switch

-Hillside is _only_ suitable for choc v1 switches and keycaps based on an 18 x 17mm switch spacing, such as the MBK keycaps.
+Hillside boards are _only_ suitable for choc v1 switches and keycaps based on an 18 x 17mm switch spacing, such as the MBK keycaps.
 Not MX ones, nor 18 x 18mm ones such as Work Louder.

 For details on each board see the [wiki](https://github.com/mmccoyd/hillside/wiki) and each board's readme:
 - [Hillside48](hillside48/README.md): 3x6+4+2 choc-spaced keys, like a Ferris Sweep on steroids.
+(As the original, also known as just Hillside.

 ## Hardware